smcd253/uart-m3pi-ee250/README.md

 modify it to suit your application needs.
 As usual, start at the main() function in main.cpp!**

+## Moving the m3pi Robot

+We have provided a movement() function for you to use.
+If you want to use it in a different .cpp file (e.g. the different thread files), then you can extern the movement() function in that .cpp file to use it.
+Read the movement() function comments followed by the example we provided and commented out in the main() function.
+Uncomment the sequence of movement commands, flash the mbed LPC1768, and see how your robot moves!

 ## WiFi AP Troubleshooting

 The ESP8266 has very barebones code that may not be handled well by different